How To Host An Epic Paint Fight

 If the paint doesn't dry out your skin, the dish soap will, so be sure to have some lotion on hand.

-Once home, it took me about 30 minutes in the shower to get completely clean.
+It took me about 30 minutes in the shower to get completely clean.
 And that was after getting some of it off with the hose.

 You may want to keep your clothes to resuse for another paint fight, a color powder war, or for yardwork.

 Washing the buckets for reuse was one of my least favorite parts of clean up.
 It doesn't take much scrubbing if you use a decent amount of dishsoap with a high pressure hose.
-It's just inconvenient.

 LOCATION AND PREP

 A paint fight requires a lot of clean up but not much preparation.
-Hooray!

 PAINT FIGHT!